sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 *Usually*, these three stages would have *different* ADs - one for each stage.

-Okay, so what about domains of our Linux servers?
+Okay, so what about domains for our Linux servers?
 Well, there are three (actually two) options:
 1. Keep using Microsoft AD and join the hosts to the AD using `adcli`
 2. Introduce a new component to your infrastructure: [Red Hat Identity Management (IdM)](https://access.redhat.com/products/identity-management/) and implement a [cross-forest trust](https://access.redhat.com/documentation/de-de/red_hat_enterprise_linux/8/html/planning_identity_management/planning-a-cross-forest-trust-between-idm-and-ad_planning-identity-management) between AD and IdM
 3. This is not really an option in my opinion, but, of course, you could make use of local users.
 In a very small environment this might be feasible, but for every environment that has a few more than 10 or so users, it just gets unmanageable

-There is no right or wrong in chosing either or the other (other than as already mentioned possibly option 3).
+There is no right or wrong in choosing either or the other (other than as already mentioned possibly option 3).
 For the sake of this example, I'd like to use IdM because it integrates nicely with Satellite.
 I know, that this is not possible everywhere, but since this is an imaginary scenario, let's assume it would be possible to introduce IdM.

 Just a quick note on integrating Linux hosts directly into AD: Integrating the hosts into AD would in almost all cases make most sense to do during Kickstart provisioning using `adcli`.

-Back to IdM; With a cross-forest trust we should think about creating additional subnets and subdomains specifically for Linux host.
-At first glance, this might sound like an overkill, but if you think about it: If we have two different DNS servers (AD + IdM), who is responsible for which domains and subnets?
-Right, you really *don't* want to split subnets in a way that half of a subnet is managed by AD and the other one by IdM.
-If we think further, reverse DNS entries will be a real challenge if we don't have dedicated subnets and domains for Linux.
+Back to IdM; With a cross-forest trust we should think about creating additional sub nets and subdomains specifically for Linux host.
+At first glance, this might sound like an overkill, but if you think about it: If we have two different DNS servers (AD + IdM), who is responsible for which domains and sub nets?
+Right, you really *don't* want to split sub nets in a way that half of a sub net is managed by AD and the other one by IdM.
+If we think further, reverse DNS entries will be a real challenge if we don't have dedicated sub nets and domains for Linux.

 Say, we would create additional domains, that would be managed by IdM.
 That could look for instance like this: